 Your toothbrush will never be completely germ-free, and that’s fine.
 Many germs don’t affect your mouth at all.
 The important thing is just to make sure you’re not encouraging excessive germs.
 Here are a few tips to help you avoid a bacteria party on your toothbrush.

 This should go without saying, but don’t share your toothbrush.
 In fact, don’t even let the head of your toothbrush touch the head of someone else’s toothbrush, because it can exchange germs very easily.
 You may be tempted to justify sharing a toothbrush by saying that kissing someone is no different.
-You are wrong.
-You do not scrub the germy plaque out from between someone’s teeth when you kiss them, but your toothbrush sure does.
-That’s just nasty.
-Don’t do it.
+That would be incorrect.
+You don’t scrub the germy plaque out from between someone’s teeth when you kiss them, but your toothbrush sure does.

 Let it Dry

 Store your toothbrush out in the open, where it can dry after each use.
 If you store it in an enclosed container or cover, it will remain moist, which is the perfect environment for bacteria to breed.
 On that same note, store it upright so the brush head has the best exposure to open air.

 After you brush your teeth, make sure you rinse your toothbrush thoroughly (even scrubbing it against your finger, if necessary) to get of residue like toothpaste, saliva, plaque and other substances from your mouth.
 Don’t rely on a toothbrush sanitizer or other product, because even they can’t kill all the germs on your toothbrush.
 If you think a toothbrush sanitizer might help you, make sure to check if it was reviewed by the FDA.

 Replace your toothbrush every 3-4 months.
 Over time, your toothbrush wears down and bacteria builds up.
 Every 3-4 months, just chuck it and get a new one.
 Do this even more often if you have a weak immune system or if you were recently ill.
 For more information, check out this post on how to choose a toothbrush.